 The following is an example where the holder of the domain specified the contact property using an email address.

-DNS Zone $ORIGIN example.com .
+$ORIGIN example.com .
 CAA 0 contactemail "domainowner@example.com"

 The contactemail property MAY be critical, if the domain owner does not want CAs who do not understand it to issue certificates for the domain.